 When I received the machine, I was pleasantly surprised by its size and quality.
 The assembly process was straightforward, thanks to the clear and easy-to-follow instructions included.
 As a visual learner, I found the setup video on xTools’ YouTube page to be extremely helpful.
 Below are the main features of this machine.

-• Powerful Laser: The 55W laser is capable of cutting through materials as thick as 20mm, including basswood and acrylic, in a single pass.
+- Powerful Laser: The 55W laser is capable of cutting through materials as thick as 20mm, including basswood and acrylic, in a single pass.
 This means you can work faster and more efficiently, without sacrificing precision.

-• Large Processing Area: The xTool P2 offers a spacious working area that can be expanded even further with the automatic conveyor feeder add-on.
+- Large Processing Area: The xTool P2 offers a spacious working area that can be expanded even further with the automatic conveyor feeder add-on.
 This allows you to work with materials up to 118 inches in length, giving you plenty of room to create.

-• Curved Surface Engraving: I loved this feature, but I did find the mapping a little awkward to use because I used a PC and not a laptop.
+- Curved Surface Engraving: I loved this feature, but I did find the mapping a little awkward to use because I used a PC and not a laptop.
 You have to be able to watch the inside of the machine and move the laser at the same time.
-But I did love the fact that you could engrave on a wine barrel stave which I have a ton of.
+But I did love the fact that you could engrave on a wine barrel stave, which I have a ton of.

 This issue was easily solved buy added some painters tape to the discs before engraving.

-• Dual Cameras: The xTool P2 is equipped with two high-resolution cameras that aid in autofocus for easy project preparation and precise close-up detailing.
+- Dual Cameras: The xTool P2 is equipped with two high-resolution cameras that aid in autofocus for easy project preparation and precise close-up detailing.
 These cameras also allow instant material thickness measurement, streamlining your laser settings.

-• Live view of your work surface, I love the feature because you can see exactly where you are placing your design.
+- Live view of your work surface, I love the feature because you can see exactly where you are placing your design.

-• Built-in Cooling and Air Assist
+- Built-in Cooling and Air Assist

-• Emergency stop
+- Emergency stop

 What materials can the xTool P2 cut and engrave?

 I would recommend that you start by making some material test cards.
 XCS software allows you to make these easy-to-use templates using the grid array function.
-This is ideal way to determine the optimal settings needed on the materials you plan to use.
+This is an ideal way to determine the optimal settings needed for the materials you plan to use.
 This will help you avoid wasting materials and save costs.

 xTool P2 can cut:

-• acrylic plexiglass of any colour up to 20mm thick. xTool also has a great range of coloured acrylics so be sure to look out for them.
+- acrylic plexiglass of any colour up to 20mm thick. xTool also has a great range of coloured acrylics, so be sure to look out for them.

 xTool P2 can Engrave: